Welcome to Catholic Women & Couples NFP

 Catholic Women & Couples NFP is sponsored by the St. Augustine Foundation (SAF).
 SAF’s mission is to assist Catholics to live virtuous lives following Catholic Church Teaching.

 The Catholic Women & Couples NFP no-cost program has been recommended by the Natural Family Planning Program of the United States Conference of Catholic Bishops.
 (See Exhibit # 1 Page 13)

 Our mission is to assist Catholic Couples and Adult Catholic women to prepare for and to live virtuous marriages in full harmony with Catholic Church teaching.

 We focus on the virtue of chastity.
 We teach God’s plan for married couples.

-We teach Fertility Awareness and Natural Family Planning as the superior alternative to contraceptives.
+We teach that Fertility Awareness and Natural Family Planning is the superior alternative to contraceptives.

 In our no-cost programs we work with married and engaged couples, at least one of whom must be Catholic or enrolled in RCIA.
 We also have a no-cost program for adult Catholic Women.

 All of our Billings teaching is in person over Zoom and at no-cost.
 We teach other methods through recordings for no-cost.
 If requested, we will arrange in-person teaching of other methods at modest costs.
 We believe that Catholics should not be charged to be taught how to attain the happiness and joy of living a chaste family life.